 How Much Is Charles James Net Worth?

-Neither there was a limited price that Charles could tag in his creation, nor the customer could evaluate the cost.
+There was no limited price that Charles could tag in his creation, nor the customer could evaluate the cost.
 It was never enough.
 His best friend and avid design lover, Mrs. William H. Moore of the Nabisco fortune, gave him $50,000 half a year.
-Dominique de Menil, another wealthy woman who adored art and not only she wore James designs, she hired him to do the interior decoration of her new house in Houston.
+Dominique de Menil, another wealthy woman who adored art and wore James designs, hired him to do the interior decoration of her new house in Houston.

 There is no denying that James was among one of the richest men in the world.
 He had a significant amount of money that needed some extra attention in managing it.
 Jeanne Bultman said in an Interview,